fairfax-newsnow/adonis-pickler/README.md

 This pickler can also be compiled to a js library using ScalaJs such that it can be used by js applications executed in a browsers.
 Implicit materializer macro is used in writing this pickler.
 You are assumed to have basic understanding of Scala macros and the implicit materializer macro.
 Please refer to http://docs.scala-lang.org/overviews/macros/implicits.html for more information.

 ##Json format
-Adonis pickler is designed to provide just enough information in the Json data to minimize the overhead while enable it to be de-serialized to Scala object.
+Adonis pickler is designed to provide just enough information in the Json data to minimize the overhead and meanwhile enable it to be de-serialized to Scala object.
 Let's have a quick look on the various Json formats of some sample Scala data by running the following command under the folder `adonis-pickler`
 ```scala
 sbt